Intelligence Squared U.S. Is now “Open to Debate”

 This is not just a name change.
 It’s about conveying a new, more focused mission to address how historic levels of polarization are dividing our nation and how we can fix it.
-The key word in the new name Open to Debate is “Open.”
-That means open to listening.
+The keyword in the new name Open to Debate is Open.
+That means being open to listening.
 Open to disagreeing.
 Open to understanding.
 Open to learning.
-Open to “the other side.”
+Open to the other side.

 Open to Debate will use the framework of formal debate produced in a variety of innovative formats to serve as a national model for how we can combat echo chambers, information silos, and the tribal mentality that is dividing the country.

 Open to Debate aims to build on 15+ years of Intelligence Squared programming by doubling down on years of data acquired through audience polling which proves that debate has the power to change minds.
 On average, 32% of the Intelligence Squared audience has changed their mind from one side to the other after a debate.
 Even those who don’t change their minds often develop greater respect for the opposing view by encountering facts and moral arguments they had never considered.

 A weekly public media program, Open to Debate will continue releasing new debates on a weekly basis across platforms: public radio (including Saturdays on WNYC), podcasts, online broadcasts, and digital video under the new name.

 Learn more about the announcement here (link to press release).
 Become a Member (link to member page) to access our archive of 200+ Debates.